 Since the combination of normalization, 1/signal centering and scaling was found to best describe the data, i.e., having the highest R2 value with the lowest RMSE, this protocol was used for the rest of the analysis.

-Quantification of laboratory-grown E. coli suspended in double distilled Non-fluorescent water: a PLS-enhanced efficacy
+Quantification of laboratory-grown E. coli : a PLS-enhanced efficacy

 The PLS algorithm was used to quantify E. coli cells suspended in in double distilled non-fluorescent water by using emission spectra obtained at a certain excitation wavelength and by analyzing the full EEM.
 The rational of introducing emission spectrum obtained at a single excitation wavelength into the consideration was that if it would be found successful and competitive with the full EEM analysis, operational and computational costs can be reduced.
 Both quantification methods were compared also with use of a single excitation/emission wavelength pair, as was described in detail in section 4.2.1.
 Therefore, the detection thresholds and regression coefficients (R2) were compared for the following detection methods: